grantjenks/python-sortedcontainers/docs/performance-scale.rst

 The constant factor between those is :math:`1,000 / 33 \approx 33`.
-So if the operations for tree-based implementations are more than 33 times slower, then :doc:`SortedContainers<index>` may be faster.
+So if the operations for tree-based implementations are more than 33 times slower, then :doc:`Sorted Containers<index>` may be faster.
 Below I'll make an argument for why that occurs in practice.

 Now deleting an element using